dhcai21/HaploDMF/README.md

 ## Simulation data
-Simulation datasets can be downloaded from https://drive.google.com/drive/folders/16azUqV6thGJyBThR0OaGfNgjXYhD_lEE?usp=sharing
+Simulation datasets can be downloaded from

-## Run HaploDMF on tested data
-`./haplodmf.sh -i test.sam -r reference.fasta -o test_result -p test -t 8`<BR/>